azproduction/relocating-to-berlin/README.md

 **Max Shirshin**: Found mine with the help from [Vertex Solutions](http://www.vertex-solutions.co.uk)

 **Andrey Klimenok**: In my case, guys from [Devbuddies](https://devbuddies.io/) agency found me a job and made a warm hospital welcome.
-They are a group of closely networking former developers, provided me a place to live for the first time and helped me with literally everything from Abmeldung and SIM card to making new friends in a new city.
+They are a group of closely networking former developers, provided me a place to live for the first time and helped me with literally everything from Abmeldung and SIM card to making friends in a new city.

 **Phil Plückthun**: Most startups are on [Angellist](https://angel.co/).
 If you're looking for a job in Tech, you can usually find places to interview at in just a week.